HeX-The-Cat/pokemon/README.md

 # Known problem(s)

-Regional forms not working
+Regional forms not working.

-Actual webpage of the project is dead, figuring out a fix, problem for tomorrow's HeX
+Actual webpage of the project is dead, figuring out a fix, problem for tomorrow's HeX.

 # How to use

 currently

 npm install -> npm run dev

 Doesn't work as intended

 https://hex-the-cat.github.io/pokemon/